-How does H. C. Morrison define teaching?
-Into what components can the act of teaching be broadly classified?
-Into what components of teacher behaviors as put forth by N. K. Jangira and Ajith Singh.
+1. How does H. C. Morrison define teaching?
+2. Into what components can the act of teaching be broadly classified?
+3. Name the three levels of teacher behaviors as put forth by N. K. Jangira and Ajith Singh

 4. Why was the teaching verbal during the Vedic times?
 5. What major difference do you find-in the teaching processes between the British period and the present India?
 6. According to Sri Aurobindo, what is the role of a teacher?